2023 Schools for a Master’s Highly Focused on Acupuncture and Oriental Medicine Major in North Carolina

 Top 2 Most Focused Master’s Degree Colleges for Acupuncture and Oriental Medicine in North Carolina

-You’ll join some of the best and brightest minds around if you attend Jung Tao School of Classical Chinese Medicine.
-The school came in at #1 for the Schools for a Master’s Highly Focused on Acupuncture and Oriental Medicine Major in North Carolina.
-Located in Sugar Grove, North Carolina, this small private not-for-profit school awarded 17 diplomas to qualified masters’s acupuncture and oriental medicine students in 2020-2021.
+You’ll be in good company if you decide to attend Jung Tao School of Classical Chinese Medicine.
+It ranked #1 on our 2023 Schools for a Master’s Highly Focused on Acupuncture and Oriental Medicine Major in North Carolina list.
+Jung Tao School of Classical Chinese Medicine is located in Sugar Grove, North Carolina and, has a small student population.
+In 2021-2022, this school awarded 14 masters’s acupuncture and oriental medicine degrees to qualified students.

 The impressive undergraduate student-to-faculty ratio of to 1 means that students may have more opportunities to work more closely with their professors than they would at other schools.

 You’ll join some of the best and brightest minds around if you attend Daoist Traditions College of Chinese Medical Arts.
 The school came in at #2 for the Schools for a Master’s Highly Focused on Acupuncture and Oriental Medicine Major in North Carolina.
-Daoist Traditions College of Chinese Medical Arts is a small private for-profit school situated in Asheville, North Carolina.
-It awarded 19 masters’s acupuncture and oriental medicine degrees in 2020-2021.
+Daoist Traditions College of Chinese Medical Arts is located in Asheville, North Carolina and, has a small student population.
+In 2021-2022, this school awarded 23 masters’s acupuncture and oriental medicine degrees to qualified students.

 Since the school has a undergrad student-to-faculty ratio of to 1, those pursuing a degree will have more opportunities to interact with their professors.
-The undergrad student loan default rate at the school is 1.4%, which is quite low when compared to the national default rate of 10.1%.
+The school has an impressive undergrad student loan default rate.
+It’s only 1.7%, which is much lower than the national rate of 10.1%.

-Read full report on Acupuncture and Oriental Medicine at Daoist Traditions College of Chinese Medical Arts
+Read more about Acupuncture and Oriental Medicine at Daoist Traditions College of Chinese Medical Arts

 Notes and References